johnpwakefield/mevlib/README.rst

   - scripts should have a function as an entry point
   - many scripts should maybe be "examples"
   - the scripts.py file referenced by scripts is kinda wonky
+  - add copyright notice from gpl to command line usage